 EDM enjoys an international reputation for our high-quality books, and publishes approximately 30 new titles per annum in print form, and around 15 ebooks.
 We have published over 500 titles in total, of which some 130 are currently in print, comprising mainly general illustrated and reference titles for the adult trade market.
 The chief subject areas are travel, history, natural history, art, architecture, cookery and lifestyle.
 The books are mainly about Southeast Asia, but not exclusively so, and many of our titles have become standard reference sources for art and culture enthusiasts as well as travellers.

 EDM books are available in good bookshops and through the major online retailers.
 We have our own distribution in Singapore and Malaysia, and our books are sold internationally through our distributors and co-publishers around the world link, particularly in Asia, Australia, North America and Europe.
-EDM also distributes the Monaco Books and Moonlight Publishing imprints in Southeast Asia.

 EDM also has a strong focus on the production of customised books and catalogues for corporations, museums, galleries, government bodies and other institutions.
 Our custom publishing clients include: National Museum of Singapore, Citigroup, Raffles Hotel, Oriental Hotel, Thai Airways, Royal Selangor and Chiva-Som.